 We are blessed to get another day.
 What can you accomplish, and what do you want to accomplish?
 What can you be happy about?
 Simply being aware of your first thought begins the ability to change and not judge yourself.
-All of us can improve but focusing on how far you have come…
+All of us can improve but focus on how far you have come…

 2. Step Out of Your Comfort Zone

-Judge me if you want, but at the end of my life I choose to have memories, not regrets. – Steve Maraboli
+Judge me if you want, but at the end of my life, I choose to have memories, not regrets. – Steve Maraboli

 What have you been too afraid to try due to some of your preconceived notions?